LEDfan/Bachelorproef/bounds.md

 ![QQ-Plot](assets/images/week2/measles_qq.png)

 Just like in the Seeding Rate test it can be concluded that the data is rather normally distributed by looking at the QQ-Plot.
-Again the bounds are set to x times the standard deviation.
+Again the bounds are set to 2 times the standard deviation.

 ## maximum